openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 .. figure:: ../../_assets/trust-scenario1.svg
    :alt: entity statement labeled Trust A with entityType 'arrangement' and entitySubtype generalCategory 'trust.'
 Trust A is connected to person A by a relationship statement with interest type 'settlor', person B by a relationship statement with interest type 'trustee', and person C by a relationship statement with interest type 'beneficiary'
-   :figwidth: 85%
+   :figwidth: 75%
    :align: center

 Scenario 2
 ^^^^^^^^^^
-A trust with a beneficiary, trustee and settlor and protector.
+A trust with an anonymous beneficiary, known trustee, known settlor and known protector.
 The trust has a legal personality.
+The beneficiary is exempt from disclosure in this jurisdiction as they are under the age of 18.

 .. figure:: ../../_assets/trust-scenario2.svg
    :alt: entity statement labeled Trust A with entityType 'legalEntity' and entitySubtype generalCategory 'trust.'
-Trust A is connected to person A by a relationship statement with interest type 'settlor', person B by a relationship statement with interest type 'trustee', person C by a relationship statement with interest type 'beneficiary', and person D by a relationship statement with interest type 'protector'
+Trust A is connected to person A by a relationship statement with interest type 'settlor', person B by a relationship statement with interest type 'trustee', person C by a relationship statement with interest type 'protector', and person D by a relationship statement with interest type 'beneficiary.'
+Person D has a person statement with person type 'anonymous person' and unspecified person details 'subjec Exempt From Disclosure'
    :figwidth: 100%
    :align: center